-- (a) The Employer shall arrange all shift schedules and post them at least fourteen (14) days in advance of the effective date. - (b) Except by agreement between the Employer and the Union (the President or his/her designate), employees shall not be required to work in excess of six consecutive shifts without receiving two (2) consecutive days off, exclusive of statutory holidays, otherwise overtime shall be paid in accordance with Article 15. - (c) There shall be no split shifts unless mutually agreed-to by the Employer and the Union (the President or his/her designate). - (d) An employee reporting to work at the call of the Employer shall be paid a minimum of two (2) hours pay at his/her regular rate of pay if he/she does not commence work, and a minimum of four (4) hours pay at his/her regular rate of pay if he/she commences work. - (e) Employees may exchange shifts with the prior approval of the Employer, provided that there is no increase in cost to the Employer. - (f) If shifts are scheduled so that there are not twelve hours between the end of an employee's shift and the start of the next regular shift, the employee shall not be required to report to work until there are twelve clear hours between the end of the last shift and the beginning of the next regular shift.
-In such cases, the Employer agrees to pay the employee, at straight-time rates, as if the employee had reported to work for the regularly scheduled shift. - (g) Where the Employer plans to implement a significant change in the shift schedule of regular employees which will affect a majority of employees in the rotation, the change may be made provided that: - (1) the change is consistent with the operational requirements and the provisions of the collective agreement and is not capricious, arbitrary, discriminatory or in bad faith; and - (2) the Employer will seek input and feedback from the affected employee(s) on the existing hours of work, days off and work areas; and the impact the changes will have on the personal circumstances of such employees.
-Once employee input and feedback has been considered, the Employer may implement the changes, and - (3) if there is a change in rotation, that rotation will be posted for fourteen (14) days in advance.
-Employees who have been directly impacted by the change in rotation shall have seven (7) days after the close of the posting to bid on a maximum of three (3) shifts.
+(a) The Employer shall arrange all shift schedules and post them at least 14 days in advance of the effective date.

+(b) Except by agreement between the Employer and the Union (the President or their designate), employees shall not be required to work in excess of 6 consecutive shifts without receiving two consecutive days off, exclusive of statutory holidays, otherwise overtime shall be paid in accordance with Article 15.

+(c) There shall be no split shifts unless mutually agreed-to by the Employer and the Union (the President or their designate).

+(d) An employee reporting to work at the call of the Employer shall be paid a minimum of two hours pay at their regular rate of pay if they do not commence work, and a minimum of four hours pay at their regular rate of pay if they commences work.

+(e) Employees may exchange shifts with the prior approval of the Employer, provided that there is no increase in cost to the Employer.

+(f) If shifts are scheduled so that there are not 12 hours between the end of an employee's shift and the start of the next regular shift, the employee shall not be required to report to work until there are 12 clear hours between the end of the last shift and the beginning of the next regular shift.
+In such cases, the Employer agrees to pay the employee, at straight-time rates, as if the employee had reported to work for the regularly scheduled shift.

+(g) Where the Employer plans to implement a significant change in the shift schedule of regular employees which will affect a majority of employees in the rotation, the change may be made provided that:

+(1) the change is consistent with the operational requirements and the provisions of the collective agreement and is not capricious, arbitrary, discriminatory or in bad faith; and

+(2) the Employer will seek input and feedback from the affected employee(s) on the existing hours of work, days off and work areas; and the impact the changes will have on the personal circumstances of such employees.
+Once employee input and feedback has been considered, the Employer may implement the changes, and

+(3) if there is a change in rotation, that rotation will be posted for 14 days in advance.
+Employees who have been directly impacted by the change in rotation shall have seven days after the close of the posting to bid on a maximum of three shifts.
 Appointments will be based on seniority.
 Any unfilled shifts will be posted and filled based on Clause 12.3.